 Yes.
 Pregnant women are more likely to get yeast infections than non-pregnant women.
-This may be due to higher estrogen and sugar content in vaginal secretions that create an environment that yeast like.

 I think I have a vaginal yeast infection and I am pregnant.
 Should I try an over-the-counter antifungal cream?

-If you think you have a vaginal yeast infection during pregnancy, it is important to see your health care provider to be sure of the diagnosis.
+If you think you have a vaginal yeast infection during pregnancy, it is important to see your healthcare provider to be sure of the diagnosis.
 If you have another kind of vaginal infection, it may need different treatment.

 Do medications applied to the skin or vagina get to the baby?

 Topical (on the skin) or vaginal medicines enter your body in lower amounts than oral (pill) medicines.
 This means less medicine gets to the developing baby.
 Since topical miconazole and clotrimazole are not well absorbed, they are unlikely to be a concern for the pregnancy.

 Will taking miconazole or clotrimazole during early pregnancy increase the chance for miscarriage?

 More information is needed.
 One study found a small increased chance for miscarriage with miconazole and clotrimazole, but there were several problems with this study.
 There is no other evidence that miconazole or clotrimazole increases the chance for miscarriage.